Hilda Svensson: International play

 Svensson represented Sweden at the 2023 IIHF World Women's U18 Championship where she led the team in scoring and recorded four goals and two assists in six games and won a silver medal.
 Later that year she made her senior national team debut at the 2023 IIHF Women's World Championship at the age of sixteen years old.
 She led her team in scoring and recorded five goals and six assists in seven games.
 During her first IIHF World Women's Championship game she scored on her first shot in her first shift ten seconds into the game.
 During the quarterfinals against Canada, she scored the game-tying goal with ten second remaining in the game to force overtime.

 She again represented Sweden at the 2024 IIHF World Women's U18 Championship where she recorded four goals and four assists in five games.
 During a preliminary round game against Slovakia she had a four-point game, recording two goals and two assists in the win.
 On 21 March 2024 she was again named to Sweden's roster for the 2024 IIHF Women's World Championship.
 She led the team in scoring with four goals and two assists in five games.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.
+In the quarterfinals of the 2026 Olympics, Svensson recorded a goal and an assist as Sweden eliminated Czechia in a 2–0 win.
+In the bronze medal game against Switzerland, she recorded an assist in a 2–1 overtime loss.
+She finished the tournament with one goal and six assists, and led her team in scoring with seven points.
+She helped the Sweden to its first Olympic semifinal appearance since 2014.